ten-protocol/ten-whitepaper/cryptography.md

 Each enclave uses this master entropy to generate additional keys deterministically:

 1. A public/private key pair is used as the identity of the network.
 The public key is published to L1 and used by clients to encrypt the signed Obscuro transactions and is referred to as _Obscuro_Public_Key_
-2. A set of symmetric keys used by the TEEs to encrypt the transactions is stored on the L1 blockchain.
+2. A set of symmetric keys used by the TEEs to encrypt the transactions which will stored on the L1 blockchain in rollups.

 _Note: When submitting a rollup, each enclave signs it with the key found in their attestation (the _AK_)._